johnfn/ts2gd/README.md

 ### Autoloads

-In order to make a class autoload, put `@autoload` on the line before the class. ts2gd will tell you what to do with helpful error messages.
+In order to make a class autoload, decorate your class with `@autoload`, and create and export an instance of the class. ts2gd will automatically add it as an AutoLoad in your Godot project (assuming you're on version 3.3!)

 Here's a full example of an autoload class.

 ```
+@autoload.
 class MyAutoloadClass extends Node2D {
   public string hello = "hi"
 }